-- " Exercise Science & Sports Medicine - 11th or 12th grade standing. - " Successful completion of Biology and physical science requirement. - " Course offering dependent upon enrollment. - Environmental Science - " 11th or 12th grade standing. - " Successful completion of Biology and physical science requirement. - " Course offering dependent upon enrollment. - Marine Biology - " 11th or 12th grade standing. - " Successful completion of Biology and physical science requirement. - " Course offering dependent upon enrollment. - Physics - " 10th, 11th, or 12th grade standing. - " Successful completion of Biology or Chemistry with a "B-" or higher; or Biology Honors or Chemistry Honors with a "C+" or higher. - " Concurrent enrollment in Trigonometry or higher math course is required. - Conceptual Physics - " 10th, 11th, or 12th grade standing. - Successful completion of Biology or Biology Honors and Algebra 1. - Physics Honors - " 10th, 11th, or 12th grade standing. - " Successful completion of Biology or Chemistry with an "A" or Biology Honors or Chemistry Honors with a "B" or higher. - Completion of a Trigonometry based course with a "B" or higher is required. - AP Biology - " Limited and informed enrollment. - 12th grade standing who have completed Biology, Chemistry and Physics. - " Recommended to have completed Chemistry/Physics courses with a minimum of an "A-" or Chemistry Honors/Physics Honors with a minimum of a "B". - If the course is over-enrolled, priority for the available spaces will be given based on previous science coursework and grades. - " Contract required. - Seniors who have taken Biology and Chemistry and who wish to take the class concurrently with Physics, may enroll on a space-available basis. - This course will also meet for one extra period per week for lab.
+- Exercise Science & Sports Medicine

+- 11th or 12th grade standing.

+- " Completion of Biology and Physical Science requirement.

+- " Course offering dependent upon enrollment.

+- Environmental Science

+- " 11th or 12th grade standing.

+- " Completion of Biology and Physical Science requirement.

+- " Course offering dependent upon enrollment.

+- Marine Biology

+- " 11th or 12th grade standing.

+- " Completion of Biology and Physical Science requirement.

+- " Course offering dependent upon enrollment.

+- Physics

+- " 10th, 11th, or 12th grade standing.

+- " Completion of Biology or Chemistry with a "B-" or higher or Biology Honors or Chemistry Honors with a "C+" or higher.

+- " Concurrent enrollment in Trigonometry or higher math course is required.

+- Conceptual Physics

+- " 10th, 11th, or 12th grade standing.

+- " Successful completion of Biology or Biology Honors and Algebra 1.

+- Physics Honors

+- " 10th, 11th, or 12th grade standing.

+- " Successful completion of Biology or Chemistry with an "A" or Biology Honors or Chemistry Honors with a "B" or higher.

+- Completion of a Trigonometry based course with a "B" or higher is required.